 The chronic lack of affordable housing in Santa Cruz is a multi-dimensional problem, with multiple roots and ramifications.
 As such it requires multiple solutions.
 We concur with the many affordable housing scholars, developers, and activists who have framed these solutions in terms of “the 3 P’s” that will be necessary to alleviate the crisis.
 This includes:

-In what follows we lay out a few of the policy and political options we recommend for each of the “P’s”.
+In the following pages, we lay out a few of the current policy and political options for each of the “P’s,” as well as some of the history behind them and debates surrounding them.
 Where possible, we discuss current ballot measures or political initiatives, locally, statewide, and nationally, that people can support and take action on.

 Finally, in advocating action, we would add a fourth “P” to the mix: Politics.
 It is vital that the majority who are in need of affordable housing –renters, low and moderate-income homeowners, families, seniors, people with disabilities, workers, students—find each other and elevate their political voice.
 Whether through tenant unions, community-labor partnerships, schools, neighborhood groups, or statewide and national coalitions, now is the time for communities to come together, to collectively determine and push for what they consider the best solutions for our city, state, and nation moving forward.